HeroicKatora/xtest-data/Readme.md

 `CARGO_XTEST_DATA_FETCH` is set to `yes`, `true` or `1` then we will try to download and checkout requested files to the relative location.

+## Known problems

+When fetching data, git keeps asking for credentials.
+This is because we are shelling out to Git and `git checkout`, which we utilize to very selectively unshallow the commit at the exact path specs which we require, does not keep the connection alive—even when you give it multiple pathspecs at the same time through `--pathspecs-from-file=-`.
+A workaround is to setup a local agent and purge that afterwards or to create a short-lived token instead.

 ## Ideas for future work

 As a [cargo xtask][cargo-xtask].
 However, the idea of an xtask is that the